 You also need to make sure that you pick a unique name for your brand.
 A name that stands out on its own.
 You can make your brand name memorable by avoiding common names like “Bill’s Jeans Company.”

 We bet that there are a lot of people out there named Bill doing the exact same business.
-By picking a common name like that you won’t be able to differentiate yourself from your competitors.
+By picking a common name like that, you won’t be able to differentiate yourself from your competitors.

 And you also need to do a trademark search on USPTO.gov (if you are located in the US) and see if you can get a registered trademark for your name.
-If you are located elsewhere, you need to search your local legal bodies to make sure that you can get your trademark registered.
+If you are located elsewhere, you need to search your local legal bodies on Google to make sure that you can get your trademark registered.
 Having a registered trademark will prevent others from using your name without having legal consequences.